 Human rights violations are commonplace in China.
 Therefore, when the communists came knocking on Hong Kong’s door and said we want your criminals extradited to us for trial; you can imagine the worry and fear that arose.
 Nobody will ever get a fair shake if that’s the case.
 Hong Kong’s democracy is being threatened by communist ideals and Daryl Morey took a stand.
 He let the people of Hong Kong know that he is behind them and that democracy is definitely worth fighting for.
 The overall NBA hypocrisy on China is appalling.

 The fallout from Daryl Morey’s tweet was very interesting.
 First, let’s hear from Houston Rockets owner Tilman Fertitta.

+Tokyo?
+The capital of China is Beijing.
+Looks like someone may need a geography lesson.
 As soon as Fertita read Morey’s tweet, this is what he saw…

 Money over Freedom

 The Chinese government was not amused by Morey’s comments and they began to sever ties with the Houston Rockets and the NBA immediately.
 Come to find out, communists do not like people trying to spread democracy in their backyard.
 It is estimated by some that the NBA market in China is about a $500 million market.
 Therefore, instead of backing Morey and making a public statement encouraging the people of Hong Kong to fight for democracy, Fertitta and the NBA apologized for Morey’s tweet; effectively siding with the human rights violating, communist Chinese government.
 How bunk is that?
 How disgusting is that?
 How puzzling is that?